aeonSolutions/AeonLabs-Site-Logistics-Platform/README.md

 </p>

 - Building a 'Maison de Repo' near Perwez (2018/20);
-- Repurposing a “Palais de justice” building in Eupen;
+- Repurposing a “Palais de Justice” building in Eupen;
 - Construction of a school in Ans near Liege;

 <br>